-Over the last decade, Rob Brodey has logged thousands of kilometres on trails, ran marathons and ultra-marathons, and undertaken multiday alpine runs.
-He’d be the first to tell you he’s not the most experienced runner out there — but he has learned a few things along the way.
-All of which he’ll share in a new series for Outpost.
+Rob Brodey has logged thousands of kilometres on trails, ran marathons and ultra-marathons, and undertaken many multiday alpine runs.
+Even then, he’s the first to say he’s not the most experienced trail-runner out there.
+But he has learned a few things along the way — all of which he shared in a special series for Outpost.

 Text and Photos by Robert Brodey | Outpost Travel Media

 I still remember the day so clearly.
 It was the final leg of a five-day solo trail run traversing Gran Canaria, a superbly picturesque island off the west coast of Africa (my feature story appeared in Outpost Nov./Dec.
 2017).

 I had just completed a mountainous 34-kilometre stretch the previous day, with 1,000 metres of climbs and nearly 2,000 metres of descents.
 My legs were officially trashed.
 But this was the home stretch, and despite the biting fatigue, I left my hillside hotel just after sunrise and began running south toward the coastal town of Maspalomas.
 Immediately, my spirits were lifted, and my legs relaxed into the effort.

 As the morning sun rose, it painted the canyon walls surrounding me in a brilliant orange light — the sky, the bluest blue.
 In that moment, I thought of my father, who had passed away the previous year.
 I thought about all the effort and training that had gone into this project.
 And I felt the profound beauty of the landscape.
 With all this swirling in my soul, I felt a sudden wave of emotion sweep over me and began weeping as I ran.
 I was totally in the moment, yet keenly aware that the moment itself was fleeting.